 \subsection{Bundle of quantities}

-The first attribute associated to any port represents the physical quantity that can be exchanged via the port, e.g.~entropy or momentum, along with a state space in which values of the quantity live.
-For instance a momentum variable can take values in $\bR$ if motion along a single axis is considered or it can take values in the vector space $\mathfrak{se}^*(3)$ if rigid body motions in $3$-dimensional Euclidian space are considered, etc.
+The first attribute associated to a port represents the physical quantity that can be exchanged via the port, e.g.~momentum or entropy, along with a state space in which values of the quantity live.
+For instance a momentum variable can take values in $\bR$ if motion along a single axis is considered, or it can take values in the vector space $\mathfrak{se}^*(3)$ if rigid body motions in $3$-dimensional Euclidean space are considered, etc.

 \begin{definition} Let $\SpaceSet$ be a finite set of state spaces (i.e.~smooth manifolds) and for each space $\cX \in \SpaceSet$, let $\QuantitySet_\cX$ be a finite set of physical quantities taking values in $\cX$.
 Further, let $\QuantitySet$ be the disjoint union of all quantities, i.e.